SHRAVANGT/landingPage/README.md

 # Landing page-based on Anime

-Welcome to this landing page based one Animes
+Welcome to this landing page based on Animes

 I added many popular anime posters here!